Kentucky in the American Civil War: Neutrality violated

 On September 4, 1861, Confederate Major General Leonidas Polk violated the Commonwealth's neutrality by ordering Brigadier General Gideon Johnson Pillow to occupy Columbus.
 Columbus was of strategic importance both because it was the terminus of the Mobile and Ohio Railroad and because of its position along the Mississippi River.
-Polk constructed Fort DuRussey in the high bluffs of Columbus, and equipped it with 143 cannons.
+Polk constructed Fort DeRussy in the high bluffs of Columbus, and equipped it with 143 cannons.
 Polk called the fort "The Gibraltar of the West."
 To control traffic along the river, Polk stretched an anchor chain across the river from the bank in Columbus to the opposite bank in Belmont, Missouri.
 Each link of the chain measured eleven inches long by eight inches wide and weighed twenty pounds.
 The chain soon broke under its own weight, but Union forces did not learn of this fact until early 1862.

 In response to the Confederate invasion, Union Brigadier General Ulysses S. Grant left Cairo, Illinois, and entered Paducah, Kentucky, on September 6, which gave the Union control of the northern end of the New Orleans and Ohio Railroad and the mouth of the Tennessee River.
 Governor Magoffin denounced both sides for violating the Commonwealth's neutrality, calling for both sides to withdraw.
 However, on September 7, 1861, the General Assembly passed a resolution ordering the withdrawal of only Confederate forces.
 Magoffin vetoed the resolution, but both houses overrode the veto, and Magoffin issued the proclamation.
 The General Assembly ordered the flag of the United States to be raised over the state capitol in Frankfort, declaring its allegiance with the Union.

 Its neutrality broken, both sides quickly moved to establish advantageous positions in the Commonwealth.
 Confederate forces under Albert Sidney Johnston formed a line in the southern regions of Kentucky and the northern regions of Tennessee, stretching from Columbus in the west to Cumberland Gap in the east.
 Johnston dispatched Simon B. Buckner to fortify the middle of the line in Bowling Green.
 Buckner arrived on September 18, 1861, and immediately began intensive drill sessions and constructing elaborate defenses in anticipation of a Union strike.
 So extensive were the fortifications at Bowling Green that a Union officer who later surveyed them commented, "The labor has been immense– their troops cannot be well drilled– their time must have been chiefly spent in hard work, with the axe and spade."